 Vestas Wind Systems

-This German company produces ethanol and other biofuels, which are "renewable" in the sense that they come from corn (ethanol) or other plant life.
-Their "clean" degree is not as high as that of wind or solar, since the ethanol is burned by vehicles, but it does burn much more cleanly than fossil fuels.
+Based in Mannheim, Germany, CropEnergies is a leading producer of ethanol and other biofuels, which are "renewable" in the sense that they come from corn or other plant life.
+Their "clean" rating is not as high as that of wind or solar, as the ethanol is burned by vehicles, but it does burn much more cleanly than fossil fuels.

 Hanergy Thin Film Power Group

-This technology is in the realm of solar power: thin-film solar cells are produced by laying ultrathin layers of photovaltic film atop plastic or metal.
+Headquartered in Beijing, this versatile power firm is known for the technology in its name: thin-film power.
+This technology is in the realm of solar power—thin-film solar cells are produced by placing ultrathin layers of PV film on plastic or metal.

 Hanergy has been applying this technology to solar panels since 2009.
-Before that it was a hydropower company.
+Before that, it was a hydropower company.

 Its thin and light panels are very versatile and can be used in a variety of different ways, including in vehicles, aerospace, and agricultural applications.
 In fact, Hanergy partnered with Tesla Motors to develop PV supercharge stations in several cities in China.

 In its 2019 market analysis and forecast, the IEA reports that renewable power capacity is set to expand by 50% between 2019 and 2024, with solar PV accounting for the largest share of this growth.